 Glycosylphosphatidylinositol (GPI) is a complex glycolipid that anchors many proteins to the cell surface.
 PIGW acts in the third step of GPI biosynthesis and acylates the inositol ring of phosphatidylinositol (Murakami et al., 2003 [PubMed 14517336]).[supplied by OMIM, Mar 2008]

 GeneCards Summary for PIGW Gene

 PIGW (Phosphatidylinositol Glycan Anchor Biosynthesis Class W) is a Protein Coding gene.
 Diseases associated with PIGW include Hyperphosphatasia With Mental Retardation Syndrome 5 and Hyperphosphatasia-Intellectual Disability Syndrome.
-Among its related pathways are Post-translational modification- synthesis of GPI-anchored proteins and Metabolism.
+Among its related pathways are Transport to the Golgi and subsequent modification and Post-translational modification- synthesis of GPI-anchored proteins.
 GO annotations related to this gene include transferase activity, transferring acyl groups.

 UniProtKB/Swiss-Prot for PIGW Gene